-The Caldera Springs Design Guidelines (Guidelines) have been created to ensure all site, building and landscape designs related to the development of single family homes within Caldera Springs preserve the natural beauty of the existing environment, promote thoughtful and aesthetically pleasing improvements, and protect the value of all properties.
+The Caldera Springs Design Guidelines (Guidelines) have been created to ensure all site, building and landscape designs related to the development of single-family homes within Caldera Springs preserve the natural beauty of the existing environment, promote thoughtful and aesthetically pleasing improvements, and protect the value of all properties.
 These Guidelines provide principles, standards and regulations supporting an effort to realize the visions embodied in the Master Plan for Caldera Springs and ensure all improvements embrace a unifying design aesthetic.

-As noted above, these Guidelines apply to the initial development of single family residential lots, including the design and construction of the associated site improvements, buildings and landscape.
+As noted above, these Guidelines apply to the initial development of single-family residential lots, including the design and construction of the associated site improvements, buildings and landscape.
 The Guidelines also govern the design and construction of any remodels, additions or alterations to the site, exterior of the buildings and landscape.
-Submittals for the initial development on a single family lot will be governed by the most recent version of the Guidelines in place at the time of the Preliminary Design Submittal.
+Submittals for the initial development on a single-family lot will be governed by the most recent version of the Guidelines in place at the time of the Preliminary Design Submittal.
 Remodels, additions and alterations to the site, exterior of the buildings, or landscape will be governed by the most recent version of the Guidelines in place at the time the Preliminary Design Submittal is made for these remodels, additions or alterations.

-The Guidelines do not apply to the initial development of the Caldera Springs Cabins or Cottages.
-The Guidelines do apply to any remodels, additions or alterations made to any site, exterior of the buildings, or landscape on any Caldera Springs Cabin or Cottage lot.
+The Guidelines do not apply to the initial development of the Caldera Springs Cabins, Cottages, or other Overnight Lodging Units (OLUs).
+The Guidelines do apply to any remodels, additions or alterations made to any site, exterior of the buildings, or landscape on any Caldera Springs Cabin or Cottage lots.
+The other OLUs are subject to the Guidelines.